 Despite all their awesomeness, their biggest drawback is their high prices.
-For example, their entry-level Prime costs more than Achedaway Pro – which is actually way more powerful.
+For example, their entry-level Prime costs more than Achedaway Pro – which is as powerful.

 These do not have a 16mm amplitude but have something close – the difference is minimal and can barely be felt.

-This one has somewhere between 14 mm amplitude.
-Hyperice does not disclose this information and we had to do our own measuring.
+This one has has 14 mm amplitude.
+Hyperice does not disclose this information, so we had to do our own measuring.

-The Hypervolt Plus has a high stall force and 25% more intensity compared to Theraguns.
-That means that you will likely not feel the small 1-2mm difference in stall force.
+The Hypervolt 2 Pro has only so-so stall force, but makes up for it with 25% more intensity compared to Theraguns (2700 vs 2400 maximum percussions per minute).
+That means that you will likely not feel the small 2mm difference in stroke length.

-In our individual review for Hypervolt Plus, we praised it for having more power than Theragun Elite.
-It also has a removable battery like Theragun Pro and Achedaway Pro.
+In our individual review, we praised it for having about the same power as Theragun Elite.
+It also has a removable battery, like Theragun Pro and Achedaway Pro.

 Another one with 16mm amplitude – on par with Theraguns and our beloved Achedaway Pro.